-Taxi unions march in Argentina to protest Uber

-BUENOS AIRES (Reuters) - Drivers from Buenos Aires’ powerful taxi unions will take to the streets on Thursday to begin two days of protests against ride-hailing apps including Uber, which they claim operate illegally in the city.

-The march on Thursday is expected to attract thousands of people.
-It will culminate at Plaza de Mayo, a historic focal point for protests of all kinds in Buenos Aires.
+Anti-Uber protests flare in Argentina as firm prepares IPO filing

+Around Latin America, Uber also faces more rivals, including Chinese ride-hailing giant Didi Chuxing, and faces pressure to cut driver subsidies to bolster profits.

+“I see the biggest threats outside of competition being from regulation and a potential backlash against Uber as payouts to drivers continue to fall,” said Nathan Lustig, managing partner of Magma Partners, a Latin America-based venture capital fund.

-Argentina’s capital city lacks a specific regulatory framework for Uber, but the company maintains it obeys the country’s laws and pays taxes, and wants cities to pass ride-hailing regulations.
+Argentina’s capital city lacks a specific regulatory framework for Uber, but the firm maintains it obeys the country’s laws and pays taxes, and wants cities to pass ride-hailing regulations.

+In neighboring Chile, Uber faces similar issues, with drivers often looking to avoid detection.

+Other Latin American markets, including Mexico City in Mexico, Rio de Janeiro and San Pablo in Brazil, and La Paz in Bolivia, have adopted specific regulations that enable the use of apps for transporting passengers, giving the green light to Uber, the firm said.

 Lawmakers in Buenos Aires have largely sided with domestic taxi drivers, who say Uber fosters unfair competition as its prices are lower than those of city cabs.